Dowell-Lab/srworkshop/day10/worksheets/Day10_planning_a_project.md

 d. [https://zoonomiaproject.org/the-mammal-tree-list-view/](https://zoonomiaproject.org/the-mammal-tree-list-view/)

 - make sure the fasta file and the gtf/bed match each other!!!
-- same number of chromosomes, same chromosome names!!!
+- match== The gtf/fasta are on the same genome version, have the same number of chromosomes, have the same chromosome names!!!

 e.
 When picking a genome file think about
 - Would I chase every gene on this list if it matters?
 If you don’t follow up on a non-coding RNA, don’t pick a list with a non-coding RNA.
 You have to perform multiple hypothesis corrections for it.